thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 CSS classes can be ignored for now.
 They just give us some semantics throughout our template.

-Alright, believe it or not, that's basically all we need to do to get this component running.
-Let's use our zippy component inside the hello app.
-In order to do that, we need to make some changes to `src/hello.ts`.
-Here's what it should look like, after changes have been applied (I removed everything that is distracting):
+Alright, believe it or not, that's basically all we need to do to create a component.
+Let's use our zippy component inside the application.
+In order to do that, we need to do things:

+- Add our new component to the application module
+- Use `ZippyComponent` in `ZippyAppComponent`'s template

+Angular comes with a module system that allows us to register directives, components, service and many other things in a single place, so we can use them throughout our application.
+If we take a look at the `src/app/app.module.ts` file, we see that Angular CLI already created a module for us.
+To register `ZippyComponent` on `AppModule`, we import it and add it to the list `AppModule`'s declarations:

 {% highlight javascript %}
 {% raw %}
+import { NgModule } from '@angular/core';
+import { BrowserModule } from '@angular/platform-browser';
+import { ZippyAppComponent } from './zippy-app.component';
+import { ZippyComponent } from './my-zippy.component';

+@NgModule({
+  imports: [BrowserModule],
+  declarations: [ZippyAppComponent, ZippyComponent], // we're adding ZippyComponent here
+  bootstrap: [ZippyAppComponent]
+})
+export class AppModule {}
+{% endraw %}
+{% endhighlight %}

+We don't worry too much about the `imports` for now, but we acknowledge that Angular needs `BrowserModule` to make our app run in the browser.
+The `declarations` property defines all directives and pipes that are used in this module and `bootstrap` tells Angular, which component should be bootstrapped to run the application. `ZippyAppComponent` is our root component and has been generated by Angular CLI as well, `ZippyComponent` is our own custom component that we've just created.

+Now, to actually render our zippy component in our application, we need to use it in `ZippyAppComponent`'s template.
+Let's do that right away:

+{% highlight javascript %}
+{% raw %}
 import { Component } from '@angular/core';
-import { ZippyComponent } from './my-zippy';

 @Component({
+  moduleId: module.id,
-  selector: 'hello',
+  selector: 'zippy-app',
-  template: `<my-zippy></my-zippy>`,
+  template: '<my-zippy></my-zippy>'
-  directives: [ZippyComponent]
 })
-export class Hello {
+export class ZippyAppComponent {

 }
 {% endraw %}
 {% endhighlight %}

-We don't go into much detail on what this all means right now since it gets clear throughout the article.
 Nice!
 Running this in the browser gives us at least something that looks like a zippy component.
 The next step is to bring our component to life.

 ## Bringing the component to life